colorblast/unintendedcon.github.io/src/posts/2020-02-16-how-to-frame-the-world.md

 One of the best examples of this is our mapping systems.
 Explorers and traders needed to figure out where they were going, and to do that, they needed a model of where everything was.
 The limitation, of course, was that the only material available for this was paper, which is two-dimensional.
 Given the world is circular and 3-dimensional, the challenge of representing our world in 2-d without significant distortions was a huge challenge.

-This was something that afflicted the Mercator Projection, where certain countries were distorted far further (looking at you Greenland!).
+This was something that afflicted the [Mercator Projection](https://en.wikipedia.org/wiki/Mercator_projection#Distortion_of_sizes), where certain countries were distorted far further (looking at you Greenland!).
 We've tried to account for this with the Robinson Projection, but it's still imperfect.

 ### science

 To understand things, in science, we most commonly use models.
 There are many interactions, so we rely on things like environmental models to emulate the interactions between things like the sun, our atmosphere, the clouds, and plants.

-Climate change gets disputed because
+The problem with science is that in science we tend to look towards proving a hypothesis.
+We are trying to prove that something has a significant effect on something else.

+This is actually quite hard to do.
+There are standards of thresholds that have been normalized in different fields of study, but it is fairly easy to get around them, through [p-hacking and other statistical tricks](https://en.wikipedia.org/wiki/Data_dredging).
+Who exactly gets to define what an outlier is, or what a correlation is, is left to the study author.

+This is further compounded by the various systemic incentives in science.
+The push in science is supposedly to discover truth, but the metric used for such a thing is papers published.
+We get [Goodhart's law](https://en.wikipedia.org/wiki/Goodhart%27s_law) all over again, where the metric replaces the target, making the target useless.

+Given that science, like many other academic fields, has [become over-saturated](https://www.theatlantic.com/education/archive/2016/04/bad-job-market-phds/479205/) with PhDs and postdocs, I have no doubt that liberties are taken in the pursuit of papers and citations.
+As Katz would say, [don't become a scientist.](http://katz.fastmail.us/scientist.html)

+We can see this push to publish cause significant fraud, as has been [documented](https://www.wsj.com/articles/chinese-research-papers-raise-doubts-fueling-global-questions-about-scientific-integrity-11593939600) [in](https://www.nytimes.com/2017/10/13/world/asia/china-science-fraud-scandals.html) [China](https://www.nature.com/articles/d41586-019-00439-9).

+When we also see the fact that there is little to no replication studies being done, with some journals even denying funding for such studies, the cynicism can really start to spread.

+The result is that there are so many "experts" and studies out there, enough that one can cherry-pick their favorite views.

 ### politics

-We've seen that since 2016, that in politics, the statistical models have been kinda lowkey terrible.
-As much as Nate Silver would like to say that his models are performing, they simply haven't.

 In politics, the most common representation of how voters are aligned is a spectrum.
 It goes from left to right, with supposedly different levels of an ideology representing where you were on the spectrum.
 The problem, as clearly shown in 2016, is that this is an oversimplification.
 Many people who had previously voted for Obama voted for Trump in 2016.
 What gives?